Class Tournaments

 As soon as you have a first rating in Standard chess here at SchemingMind you can start in the CT system.
 Therefore you have to register once on the page https://www.schemingmind.com/home/classtournaments.aspx

 Note: this is the signup for the CT system in general.
-Thereafter you can join a group of your class, by clicking on the particular tournament group, and then join there as usual.
+Thereafter you can join in groups of your class, by clicking on the particular tournament, to join there as usual.

 There should be always one recruiting tournament available for each class.
 In case you can not find one, ask for it at the TD or webmaster.